Spennymoor Town F.C.: National League North (2017–present)

-Spennymoor Town taken on York City at Bootham Crescent in 2019.
+Spennymoor Town against York City at Bootham Crescent in 2019.

 Spennymoor began the 2017–18 season in the National League North for the first time in their history.
 The Moors reached the FA Trophy quarter-finals for the first time before losing to Bromley.
 During the 2018–19 season, Spennymoor finished 4th, qualifying for the play-offs.
 However, they were defeated in the play-off final on penalties by Chorley after a 1–1 draw.
 In December 2020, Jason Ainsley stepped down as Spennymoor manager by mutual consent after 14 years with the club and after having won eleven trophies with the side.

 Jamie Chandler was appointed as the new Spennymoor manager at the end of the 2022–23 season.
 However, Chandler resigned from this position on 22 September 2023 after nine matches in charge.
 Lewis Dickman was appointed on an interim basis before departing in December.
 Graeme Lee was appointed as the new first-team manager.

-In 2024-25, the club reached the final of the FA Trophy for the first time in the club's history, after they defeated National League side Rochdale away from home 5-4 on penalties after a 2-2 draw, which saw them return to Wembley 12 years on from the FA Vase win.
+In 2024–25, the club reached the final of the FA Trophy for the first time in the club's history, after they defeated National League side Rochdale away from home 5–4 on penalties after a 2–2 draw, which saw them return to Wembley 12 years on from the FA Vase win.
 Alongside Rochdale, Spennymoor also defeated Sutton United en route to the final, both teams sitting a division higher than the Moors.
-Spennymoor faced Aldershot Town in the final but lost 3-0.
+Spennymoor faced Aldershot Town in the final but lost 3–0.